merchantinresidence/abra-docs/schema.md

 | `onevent`  | The JavaScript event name.
 The event must be dispatched on `window`. |

 #### HTML variables

-You can use these variables within the `html` property to render promotion-specific content.

 | Name                     | Description                                                                      | Example                  |
 | ------------------------ | -------------------------------------------------------------------------------- | ------------------------ |